sytzez/recipe-builder/README.md

 ### Yup schema validation

 While I have written pure Javascript schema validation utilities in the past, Yup is a framework dedicated to making this easier and cleaner.

+### In-source testing

+Unit testing in-source using Vitest, meaning the tests are in the same file as the actual code.